Average Sensitivity of Graph Algorithms: Introduction

 We summarize, in Table~\ref{tab:results}, the average sensitivity bounds that we obtain for various concrete problems.
-All our algorithms run in polynomial time, and the bounds on $k$-average sensitivity of these algorithms can be easily derived using Theorem~\ref{thm:sensitivity-against-deleting-multiple-edges}.
-Henceforth, let $n$, $m$, $\mathsf{OPT}$ denote the number of vertices, the number of edges, and the optimal value.
-To help interpret our bounds on average sensitivity, we mention that for maximization problems whose optimal values are sufficiently Lipschitz with respect to edge removals, $O(\mathsf{OPT})$ is a trivial upper bound for the average sensitivity.
-However, this is not the case in general for minimization problems.
+We use $n$, $m$, $\mathsf{OPT}$ to denote the number of vertices, the number of edges, and the optimal value.

-For the minimum spanning forest problem, we show that Kruskal's algorithm~\cite{Kruskal:1956} achieves average sensitivity $O(n/m)$, which is quite small regarding that the spanning forest can have $\Omega(n)$ edges.
-In contrast, it is not hard to show that the average sensitivities of the known polynomial-time (approximation) algorithms for the other problems listed in Table~\ref{tab:results} are all $\Omega(n)$.
+All of our algorithms run in polynomial time, and for $k \ge 1$, upper bounds on $k$-average sensitivity of these algorithms can be easily obtained using Theorem~\ref{thm:sensitivity-against-deleting-multiple-edges}.
+Except in the case of our algorithm for the minimum spanning forest problem, our stable-on-average algorithms are all randomized.
+Our lower bounds hold for any (randomized) algorithm to solve the respective problems with the specified approximation guarantee.

-For the global minimum cut problem, our algorithm outputs a cut as a vertex set.
-As the approximation ratio of our algorithm is constant, it is likely to output a cut of size close to $\mathsf{OPT}$, and hence we want to make its average sensitivity smaller than $\mathsf{OPT}$.
-We observe that the average sensitivity becomes smaller than $\mathsf{OPT}$ when $\mathsf{OPT} = \Omega(k\log \log k/\log k)$ for $k = \log(n)/\eps$, and it quickly decreases as $\mathsf{OPT}$ increases.
+For the minimum spanning forest problem, we show that the classical Kruskal's algorithm~\cite{Kruskal:1956} has average sensitivity $O(n/m)$, which is at most $1$, and is quite small considering that Kruskal's algorithm is deterministic and that the spanning forest can have $\Omega(m)$ edges.
+We also show a matching lower bound of $\Omega(n/m)$ for the minimum spanning forest problem, implying that the average sensitivity of Kruskal's algorithm is optimal.
+In contrast, we show that Prim's algorithm can have average sensitivity $\Omega(m)$ for a natural (and deterministic) rule of breaking ties among edges.